OctaiPipe/datasets/README.md

 # Repository of datasets used for DS experiments

 1. CMAPSS datasets was originally downloaded from [`data.nasa.gov`](https://data.nasa.gov/dataset/C-MAPSS-Aircraft-Engine-Simulator-Data/xaut-bemq) but has since been redacted.
 For our purposes, it is now hosted in this repository.

+2. Li-Ion Battery Aging Dataset, downloaded from [`NASA Prognostics Center of Excellence data-set repository`](https://www.nasa.gov/content/prognostics-center-of-excellence-data-set-repository).
+For our purposes, it is now hosted in this repository.
+Each battery undergoes repeated charging and dischaging cycles.
+For each discharge cycle, the battery capacity is measured; this can be treated as similar to the canvolution dataset.
+As said in the original description in the dataset, 'this dataset can be used for the prediction of both remaining charge (for a given discharge cycle) and remaining useful life (RUL).'